Easy Remedies for Gas in Babies: A Simple Guide for Moms

 4. Move Those Tiny Legs

 Babies often need help moving gas out of their tummies.
-One fun way to do this is with some leg exercises:
+One fun way to do this is with some leg exercises, which is a highly effective infant colic home remedies.

 -